Rosyahirah/Google-Data-Analytics-Case-Study/README.md

 4. Formatted all numerical data into Number format with either no decimals or up to 2 decimals.
 5. Add a new file in which we add Activity Column in Daily_Activity_Merged then save as a new file DailyActivity_Merged_Weekday.
 So,the formula below is used to add days names from the date we can easily analyze by days and weekends through this column:
 =CHOOSE(WEEKDAY(B2),"Sunday","Monday","Tuesday","Wednesday","Thursday","Friday","Saturday")

+After the cleaning process was done, there were only 3 rows in the Daily_Sleep_Merged file that had duplicate information.

+# Analyze

+After cleaning the data, I decided to use SQL instead of staying in Excel to analyze it (although I did go back a few times for visualizations).

 I am using Biguery for data analyses which is called Bigquery Sandbox and each files are uploaded each file one by one.